 International Date Line

-In reality, the IDL does not exist.
+In reality, the International Date Line (IDL) does not exist.
 It is an imaginary line roughly based on the meridian of 180° longitude.
 I would love to go to Fiji and change my day by just taking a step.

 June 7, 2016 12:00 am Leave your thoughts